bgdawes/dotfiles/linux_documentation/linux_notes.md

 Push the changes in your local repository to GitHub `git push origin master`

+Dont get confused by 'origin' - when Personal Access Tokens were rolled out, I tried to add a token in the terminal with this command:

+`git remote set-url origin https://bgdawes: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@github.com/bgdawes/dotfiles.git`

+I got an error - but then I ran `$ git remote -v` and noticed that I needed to replace 'origin' with 'github-dotfiles'.
+At some point I must have changed this.

 ### Add files to repo and upload to GitHub

 Copy file to project folder